 Whilst the outcome of ACL reconstruction surgery is usually extremely

 positive, occasionally longer term problems do occur.
-The main risks

 However, it is important to remember that there is also an increased risk of developing arthritis after an ACL injury if you haven’t had surgery too.
 The most important factor in reducing the risk of developing arthritis is to regain full stability and strength at the knee, whether or not you have surgery.

 As you can see, these problems often stem from problems with the rehab programme, either from a poorly designed programme or poor patient compliance.
 It is really important to follow the advice of your surgeon and physio and to rigidly stick to your rehab and recovery programme.